Written by Ashley Toler and Stephanie Greenwald

 Top Things to Do Near Me Outside in Central Indiana

-If you’re stuck in a rut and continue to visit the same places over and over, here’s inspiration for your next outing.
+If you’re stuck in a rut and continue to visit the same places over and over, here’s the inspiration for your next outing.

 Indianapolis Cultural Trail

 The eight-mile urban trail encompasses the city, and with no clear starting point, it’s easy to start and stop wherever you like!
 Tons of options for traversing this trail — you can run, walk or ride through town.
 Don’t have a bike to ride the trail?
 No problem.
 Check out the Pacers Bikeshare Program for an affordable way to see the city.
 Take time to enjoy landscaping, downtown amenities and public art exhibits, including the Glick Peace walk, which includes twelve sculptural gardens created to honor the accomplishments of the featured luminaries.

 With over 800 acres in Hamilton County, you’ll find multiple options to entertain the family.
 Challenge yourself on the trails via horseback, hiking on the ground, or attempting the 60 challenging treetop trails through the treetops.
 Take your shot at archery, cast your line on the lake to see what you catch, tube down the hill at the Koteewi Seasonal Slopes, or step back in time in the “Archaeology Adventure” area.
 There’s something for everyone.
 Don’t forget to stop in to the Nature Center to meet the residents.

 The Indianapolis Art Center and Sculpture Garden is a sure bet for immersing yourself in nature and art.
 You’ll feel like you’ve stepped right into a fairytale as you explore the twenty-seven sculptures in this creative collection.
 This free feature is open to the public from dawn to dusk.
 Pack a picnic — you’re going to want to stay a while.

 With trailheads in Sheridan and Indianapolis you are sure to find some outdoor family fun along this 27.1 mile rail trail.
 The wide asphalt paths are perfect for runners, bikers and even cross-country skiers when snow covers the ground.
 Rent some bikes and stop at coffee shops, restaurants, parks and art districts.
 The Midtown area in Carmel is a favorite stop, with its splash pad, playground, ping-pong tables, and summertime entertainment.